Special summary revision of electoral rolls begins in Punjab | Education

 - India

-A special summary revision to update the voters list began in Punjab on Wednesday, Chief Electoral Officer Karuna Raju said here.
+A special summary revision to update the voters list has begun in Punjab, Chief Electoral Officer Karuna Raju said here.

-He said the special summary revision 2023 began with the publication of a draft electoral roll and would be carried out till December 8.
+The special summary revision 2023 began with the publication of a draft electoral roll and would be carried out till December 8, he said on Wednesday.

 ''Citizens will also get the opportunity for filing claims and objections during this period,'' Raju said in a statement here.